NrupParikh/FlutterBasics/README.md

 ### Multiple Child Widget
 - can have multiple child widget inside the parent layout widget
 - Ex.
-Row and Column, ListView, GridView, Expanded, Table, Flow, Stack
+Row, Column, Stack, ListView, GridView, Expanded, Table, Flow

 ### setState()
 - This method tells Flutter framework that something has changed in this state.